 Selling Tall Golfers Short

-Up to this point, I think most golfers will agree with what I've said.
+Up to this point, I think most golfers will agree with what I’ve said.
 But I have a bit more to add.
 And that is that the industry as a whole has underestimated how much golf clubs should scale with body height.
 I believe the source for this is the high cost of accommodating outliers such as tall people (economy of scale).
 You see this issue in other sports too, like cycling.
-And perhaps it has to do with more than just money, as is made clear by the 48" golf club maximum allowable length imposed by the United States Golf Association.
-And sadly, unlike the NHL for hockey stick length, they don't loosen limits for tall people.
+And perhaps it has to do with more than just money, as is made clear by the 48″ golf club maximum allowable length imposed by the United States Golf Association.
+And sadly, unlike the NHL for hockey stick length, they don’t loosen limits for tall people (though illegal clubs do exist, like the Juggernaut shown earlier).

 Now, enough with all the talk, let’s get out there with our extra long golf clubs for tall people and whack some balls!